Why should I consider installing workplace EV charging points?

 How long will your vehicles be parked?

-For electric vehicles that are typically parked for several hours, or for plug-in hybrids which have smaller battery packs, 3.5kW or 7kW AC chargepoints should be adequate.
-DC ‘rapid chargers’ are significantly more expensive to buy and install, and usually only required for depots where vehicles have short turnaround times between shifts.
+For electric vehicles that are typically parked for several hours, or plug-in hybrids with smaller battery packs, 3.5kW or 7kW AC charge points should be adequate.
+DC ‘rapid chargers’ are significantly more expensive to buy and install.
+They’re usually only required for depots where vehicles have short turnaround times between shifts.

 Should you get sockets or cables?

-Most new cars and vans use the same ‘Type 2’ charging connector, so compatibility issues are rare, but they are still worth considering.
-Grant funding is available for AC units with a tethered cable, or a Type 2 socket which allows drivers to bring their own – similar to being able to charge different portable devices from the same USB port.
+Most new cars and vans use the same Type 2 charging connector, so compatibility issues are rare, but they are still worth considering.
+Grant funding is available for AC units with a tethered cable or a Type 2 socket that allows drivers to bring their own – similar to charging different portable devices from the same USB port.

 What usage data do you need?

-All grant-funded workplace charging points have to have a built-in data connection, primarily for OZEV to monitor the demands on the electrical grid.
+All grant-funded workplace charging points must have a built-in data connection, primarily for OZEV to monitor the demands on the electrical grid.
 This means some units can be integrated into a back-office system to monitor users’ power consumption, based on individual RFID cards used to begin a charging session.

 What does installation involve, and how much does it cost?

 Installations can only be carried out by OZEV-authorised installers, who also claim the grant on your behalf.
-The process and associated costs vary, from a few hundred points for the slowest AC chargepoints located close to an existing electrical supply, to tens of thousands for a rapid charger requiring other upgrades.
+The process and associated costs vary, from a few hundred pounds for the slowest AC charge points located close to an existing electrical supply, to tens of thousands for a rapid charger requiring other upgrades.

 Department for Business, Energy & Industrial Strategy.
 (2020).
-The ten point plan for a green industrial revolution. [online] Available at: https://www.gov.uk/government/publications/the-ten-point-plan-for-a-green-industrial-revolution.
-[Accessed 30 Mar.
-2021].
+The ten point plan for a green industrial revolution. [online] Available at: https://www.gov.uk/government/publications/the-ten-point-plan-for-a-green-industrial-revolution [Accessed 29.
+Mar 2022].

 OZEV.
 (2020).
 Workplace Charging Scheme: guidance for applicants, chargepoint installers and manufacturers. [online] Available at: https://www.gov.uk/government/publications/workplace-charging-scheme-guidance-for-applicants-installers-and-manufacturers/workplace-charging-scheme-guidance-for-applicants-chargepoint-installers-and-manufacturers.
-[Accessed 30 Mar.
-2021].
+[Accessed 29.
+Mar 2022].

 Ministry of Housing, Communities & Local Government (2015) Town and Country Planning Act (General Permitted Development) (England) Order 2015 [Accessed 29.
 Mar 2022].

 Department for Communities and Local (2019) Town and Country Planning (General Permitted Development) (Amendment) (Wales) Order 2019 [Accessed 29.
 Mar 2022].

 Local Government and Communities Directorate (2014) The Town and Country Planning (General Permitted Development) (Scotland) Amendment Order 2014 [Accessed 29.
 Mar 2022].

-OZEV (2020).
-Workplace Charging Scheme: minimum technical specification. [online] Available at: https://www.gov.uk/government/publications/workplace-charging-scheme-minimum-technical-specification/minimum-technical-specification-workplace-charging-scheme-wcs [Accessed 30 Mar.
-2021].
+OZEV (2021).
+Workplace Charging Scheme: minimum technical specification. [online] Available at: https://www.gov.uk/government/publications/workplace-charging-scheme-minimum-technical-specification/minimum-technical-specification-workplace-charging-scheme-wcs [Accessed 29.
+Mar 2022].